-(1) Arthur Richards Rule IV, a director of the Corporation, owns 29,916 Common Shares directly, owns or holds 2,647,014 Common Shares indirectly, and exercises direction or control over 50 Common Shares on behalf of Ethan Lewis, 50 Common Shares on behalf of Nicholas Lewis, 34 Common Shares on behalf of Katherine Lewis, 1,500 Common Shares on behalf of the Lewis Family Trust, 6,000 Common Shares on behalf of the Young Marital Trust, and 3,003 Common Shares on behalf of Bonnie Rule.
+(1) Arthur Richards Rule IV, a director of the Corporation, owns 29,916 Common Shares directly, owns or holds 2,647,014 Common Shares indirectly, and exercises direction or control over 50 Common Shares on behalf of Ethan Lewis, 50 Common Shares on behalf of Nicholas Lewis, 34 Common Shares on behalf of Katherine Lewis, and 3,003 Common Shares on behalf of Bonnie Rule.
 The information provided above is based on information obtained from Mr. Rule's public filing made on the System for Electronic Disclosure by Insiders (SEDI) at www.sedi.ca.

-The persons named in the form of proxy intend to vote "for" the election of each of the below-named nominees unless otherwise instructed on a properly executed and validly deposited proxy.
-Management does not contemplate that any of the nominees named below will be unable to serve as a director but, if that should occur for any reason prior to the Meeting, the persons named in the form of proxy reserve the right to vote for another nominee in their discretion.
+contemplate that any of the nominees named below will be unable to serve as a director but, if that should occur for any reason prior to the Meeting, the persons named in the form of proxy reserve the right to vote for another nominee in their discretion.